aws/mynah-ui/docs/DATAMODEL.md

   customRenderer?: string | ChatItemBodyRenderer | ChatItemBodyRenderer[];
   messageId?: string;
-  canBeVoted?: boolean; // requires messageId to be filled to show vote thumbs relatedContent?: {
+  canBeVoted?: boolean; // requires messageId to be filled to show vote thumbs codeInsertToCursorEnabled?: boolean; // show or hide copy buttons on all code blocks for this message codeCopyToClipboardEnabled?: boolean; // show or hide insert to cursor buttons on all code blocks for this message relatedContent?: {
     title?: string;
     content: SourceLink[];